dmerejkowsky/blog/content/post/2017-02-11-heard-and-seen-at-fosdem-2017.md

 SPEAKER: Who here has been doing that for more than five years?

-*Me and an other guy raise our hands*
+*An other guy and I raise our hands*

 *I feel old*
 {{< /scene >}}